wigwamapp/wigwam/docs/SECURITY.md

 - During the creation process, a [secure cryptographic random number generator](../src/app/components/screens/addAccountSteps/CreateSeedPhrase.tsx#L91) is used to generate the seed phrase.

-- [TODO] To import the existing phrase, multiple password-type fields are used, which also prevent browser cache issues.
+- To import the existing phrase, contenteditable html elemnt is used, which also prevent browser cache issues.

 - To display the entire phrase to the user, the web canvas is utilized, which helps avoid potential issues related to browser caching.